Institutes Hosting Detroit Middle School Students For Manufacturing Day

 DETROIT – October 7, 2016 — In celebration of Manufacturing Day, two Manufacturing USA institutes, LIFT- Lightweight Innovations for Tomorrow and IACMI-The Composites Institute, announced today a combined investment of nearly $50 million in their shared manufacturing scale-up facility in Detroit.

 The investment will be made over the next 24 months and will include the acquisition and installation of new manufacturing equipment to increase the capabilities of the institute, as well as construction and infrastructure upgrades for the facility to support the new equipment.
+Businesses currently in the throes of updating their premises or looking to construct a new industrial facility may be interested in the services on offer over at PrimusBuilders.com; whether its conceptualization or implementation that is required, the range of services satisfies both ends.

 As a part of President Obama’s National Network for Manufacturing Innovation initiative, now called Manufacturing USA, these investments will allow institute members, partners and others in the industry to conduct research and development projects, in both lightweight metals and advanced composites, at the innovative Corktown facility.
 It will also provide education space for students and adult learners focused on the composites and lightweight materials industries.
+If you already have or are thinking about running your own manufacturing company why don’t you have a look at Electro-deposited (ED) copper foil to see if this is something you’d be interested in using.

 The nearly $50 million investment will be comprised of LIFT’s $20.5 million and IACMI’s $18 million towards equipment with the rest supporting facility updates and upgrades.
 Some of the equipment slated for installation includes: hydroforming and extrusion presses; a flexible-robot joining cell; and a linear friction welder for LIFT, and, for IACMI, compression and injection molding presses; prepreg equipment; induction processing; and an RTM/Liquid Compression Molding machine.